Anxiety & Depression

 If you suffer from symptoms of anxiety or depression, it is important to talk with a parent or trusted adult.
 Adults you might feel comfortable talking to:

-- Parent, guardian, or adult relative
+- Parent, caregiver, or adult relative

 - Health care provider